TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-cluster-launch-failure-tsg/content-access-customer-workspace.md

 To access these logs, please follow these steps:

-1. Click the clusters icon Clusters Icon in the sidebar.
+1. Click the clusters icon in the sidebar.
 2. Click a cluster name.
 3. Click the Event Log tab.